tanzu-end-to-end/cartographer-workshop/workshop/content/exercises/c03-Templates.md

 #### Basic template

-Create a new file with the basic configuration for a ClusterTemplate.
+Create a new file with the basic configuration for a ClusterImageTemplate.

 ```editor:insert-lines-before-line
 file: /home/eduk8s/exercises/app-deploy.yaml
 line: 1